-- Variety of bands with different resistance levels
+- 6 different resistance levels

 Struggling to find a latex-free resistance band option?
 Fear not!
 The Fringe Sport Latex-Free Strength Bands are here to save the day.
 If you’re allergic to latex, these are a great option because there are a variety of different band sizes and resistance levels to choose from.
 You have the option to either order bands individually, or purchase a set.
 However, the set is actually rather pricey at $190 for a set of six bands.

 I do love that these are so versatile.
 The thicker ones are great for assisted pull-ups and the thinner ones can be used for beginners learning basic strength movements.
 It is worth noting that these bands do feel slightly weaker than the comparable latex version from Rogue.

 The actual amount of tension in pounds isn’t labeled on the actual bands, and I wish it was.
 Instead, Fringe decided they would put “latex-free” on half the bands, which isn’t the worst move for people who are allergic to latex.
 However, it is hard to know how much resistance you’re actually using.

 Best Resistance Bands for Glutes: Titan Fitness Loop Resistance Bands